dtrierweiler19/dtrierweiler19.github.io/data/projects.md

 <p>This IMLS-funded grant project includes a series of three summits  aimed to raise awareness and critcal discussion amongst digital content stakeholders across industries and professions.
 Specifically, the series addresses challenges in negoitating digital-only content rights (especially digitial audio) and policy for user access via end user lisence agreements (EULAS) in context of library and public institutional lending </p>
 <p>As a student administrative assistant for UW Libraries I was responsible for various tasks including: </p>
 <ul>
-<li>Assisting Grant PIs with Project Management</li>
+<li>Assisting grant PIs with project management</li>
-<li>Budget Tracking</li>
+<li>Budget updates and tracking</li>
-<li>Coordination of June 2014 pre-ALA Conference Summit Logistics including Catering Orders, AV Requests, and Note-taking</li>
+<li>Coordination of June 2014 summit logistics including catering orders, AV Requests, and notetaking</li>
-<li>Travel-to and Participation in June 2014 pre-ALA Conference Summit for additional support </li>
+<li>Travel-to and Participation in June 2014 gummit for on-site support </li>
 </ul>
 Audio Preservation, Organization and Archiving
 <h3><a target="_blank" href="http://guides.lib.washington.edu/content.php?pid=228051&sid=1887212">UW Libraries Suzzallo/Allen Media Center, Jan 2013-Dec 2014</a></h3>
 <h4>Pacific Northwest "Puget Sounds" Digital Audio Archives</h4>
 <p>As both an intern and Graduate Student Assistant at the UW Libraries Media Center, I have had several opportunities to investigate digital preservation techniques and collection development.
 Two projects in particular captured the spirit of alternative music and performance in music venues unique to Seattle.</p>
-<p>I gained hands-on experience digitizing, re-encoding, and editing audio files using the Open Source tool Audacity as well as creating academic LibGuides and other online resources for the UW Library community.
+<p>By digitizing, re-encoding, and editing audio files using the Open Source tool Audacity as well as creating academic LibGuides, I was able to create a unique, cultural online resource for the UW Library community and wider public.
 Both have been uploaded to cloud-based audio service Soundcloud.com to maximize direct user access to content if only temporarily, until similarly usable and longer-term access repository options may be identified</p>

 <ul>
 <li><a target="_blank" href="https://soundcloud.com/uwlibraries/sets/crocodile-cafe-collection">The Crocodile Cafe Collection on Soundcloud</a></li>